Paul Calandra: Entry into provincial politics

 In September 2016 Calandra announced that he would be seeking the Ontario PC nomination for the provincial riding of Markham-Stouffville.
 On November 11, it was announced that Calandra won the nomination and would represent the PCs in the 2018 provincial election.

-Calandra had claimed to be a "big fan" and "good friend" of erstwhile PC leader Patrick Brown, since 2008 but, following Brown's sudden resignation on January 25, 2018 due to allegations of sexual misconduct, Calandra threw his support behind Caroline Mulroney in the subsequent leadership contest despite Brown's re-entry into the race.
-Three weeks later, however, when it appeared that Mulroney's bid was struggling, he switched allegiances once again to back Christine Elliott.

 In the 2018 Ontario general election, Calandra won the riding of Markham-Stouffville, defeating Liberal incumbent Helena Jaczek.
 On June 29, 2018, Calandra was appointed as the parliamentary assistant to the minister of energy, northern development and mines (energy).
 He was re-elected in the 2022 Ontario general election with 48.42% of the vote.

 Provincial cabinet

+Calandra was appointed to the provincial cabinet of Premier Doug Ford in 2019 as government house leader and minister without portfolio.